JonHub/stacasso/README.md

 <div><img title="hlf2d" alignment="left" src="notebooks/outputs/hlf2d_illustration_keep.svg"></div>

+The HLF 2D probelm is useful, in that it can scale to essentially any size (any number of qubits).
+Note that the correct solutions to the problem are contain in the final wavefunction, before the measurement.
+In this case there are two solutions (zero is always a solution), though only one solution is apparent after measurement.

 #### More Qubits

-Visualizations can be extended to three (and higher) qubits, which can be thought of as cubes in three (and higher) dimensions.  `Stacasso` attempts to draw higher dimensional cubes (hypercubes) by duplicating and tiling the game board (state space representation) for each additional qubit added.

 Quite a few interesting quantum circuits can be built with two or three qubits, and many building blocks in quantum computing can be broken down into these smaller circuit snippets.

-The tiling scheme can also be extended for five, or more qubits.
+The tiling scheme can also be extended to five or more qubits, and in principle, Stacasso should be able to visualize higher dimensional circuits, such as quantum error correction.
+(Planned for future relases).

+The wave function which describe a quantum system can be thought of living inside of a "state space" (or "Hilbert space), which is shaped like a high-dimensional cube.
+Stacasso attempts to draw this space, in a logical and useful manner, to provide insight.

-Since drawing all sides of a cube was the artistic goal of the "cubist" painters, the name Stacasso is a tribute to the most famous cubist, State-space Picasso.
+Since drawing all sides of a cube was the artistic goal of the "cubist" painters, the name Stacasso is a tribute to the most famous cubist: (State Space) Picasso.

-Stacasso currently supports visualizations of up to four qubit circuits, with plans to support higher numbers in the future.

 #### License